ialeinbach/wolfram-simulator/README.md

 * Calling with at least two arguments will have the second be interpretted as the number of lines for which the rule will be simulated.

 * Calling with at least three arguments will ahve the third be interprestted as the width of the rows to be simulated.

+If the width or height of a simulation is not provided, it will be printed across the full width of the terminal for the full height of the terminal.